votca/votca/share/doc/input_files.rst

 Here, the file ``topol.tpr`` is loaded first and all molecules are renamed afterwards.

-If you do not have a .pdb/.gro file and you want to read trajectory from LAMMPS .dump file or H5MD then it is also possible to directly define topology in XMLfile.
-Here is an example of such file where the trajectory is read from H5MD file:
+If you do not have a .pdb/.gro file and you want to read trajectories from a LAMMPS .dump file or H5MD file then it is also possible to directly define the topology in a XML file.
+Here is an example of a XML file where the trajectory is read from a H5MD file:

 .. code:: xml